jeromerg/NCase/README.md

 });
 ```

-Like a sorcerer, NCase calls twice the *Act and Asserts* exactly in the same way as `MoqTest1` and `MoqTest2` do!
+Like a sorcerer, NCase calls the *Act and Assert* statements twice exactly in the same way as `MoqTest1` and `MoqTest2` do!

 Why?
-Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property and performs the so called cartesian product between all groups.
+Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property and performs a so called cartesian product between all groups.

 Finally the chain `set.Cases().Replay().ActAndAssert(...)` replays each test case and calls the *Act and Assert* statements.

 Many test cases
 ---------------

-NCase is stupid systematic: You can add as many assignments to `Task`, `DueDate` and `IsDone` as you wish, NCase will generate and test all possible combinations.
+NCase is stupidly systematic: You may add as many assignments to `Task`, `DueDate` and `IsDone` as you wish, and NCase will generate and test all possible combinations.
 For example, the following lines will generate and test 6 x 7 x 2 = **84 test cases!!**

 <!--# NCaseExample3 -->